 I intend to do just that in the coming weeks.
 Exchange Income Corp. has announced that it is releasing earnings on Tuesday, May 10th (tomorrow).
 I’ve decided to wait and see what they announce before purchasing to see what the market does to it.
 Based on the information I’ve collected to date, however, this is a great long-term opportunity and this monthly dividend superstar fits greatly into a Canadian Dividend Growth Investor’s portfolio.

 Attractive Valuation & Metrics

 As we can see from the data gathered from Thomson Reuters, Exchange Income Corp. is currently well valued and I think it’s trading at a good price.
 Currently it meets 4 out of 5 of the Dividend Beginner’s Stock Picking Criteria.
 It would be 5 out of 5 but, like the Big Banks, EIF kept their dividend consistent throughout 2009 to 2010.
-Disregarding this detail, EIF is a killer stock and contains all of the attractions I look for in a stock.
+Disregarding this detail, EIF is a strong stock and contains all of the metrics I look for in a stock.

 14.19% Expected 10-Year Yield on Cost

-I’m a big fan of Exchange Income Corp. after uncovering all of these facts, but to err on the side of caution for a small-cap stock, I will be awaiting to hear on earnings coming out tomorrow before making my concrete decision on whether I’ll be purchasing shares.
+I’m a big fan of Exchange Income Corp. after uncovering all of these facts, but to err on the side of caution for a small-cap stock, I will be waiting to hear on earnings coming out tomorrow before making my concrete decision on whether I’ll be purchasing shares.

 What do my fellow investors think about Exchange Income Corp. given these details?